robertspurlin/GitHub-Popular-PHP-Repos/README.md

 ./vendor/bin/sail up -d
 ```

+(When running the command above locally, `laravel.test Error` appeared as the first line.
+However, it doesn't seem to be breaking anything.
+If you see this error as well, I would disregard it.)

 The command above will create the two Docker containers and start them.
 It might take a minute or two, as it has to create the images needed for the containers on the first run.
 But after that, starting up both containers should take very little time.

 You should now be able to connect to the DB using your MySQL client of choice (host: 127.0.0.1, port: 3306, username: sail, password: password) and see that there is an empty schema already created called github_popular_php_repositories.